top of page

 • Additionally, you would assist in developing and producing with local professionals, PSA’s (public service announcements) to teach the public about the local wildlife that may or may not need their help.
 Interns get author credit for their work on PSA’s.

-• We offer intermittent field trips for the public (which will open more as we get COVID-19 behind us) and interns can work with naturalists on these events.
+• We offer intermittent field trips for the public and interns can work with naturalists on these events.

 • We work with people who need us and want to support us to help develop stable sources of funding to enable us to grow.